austincym/Project/README.md

 A feature map refers to the output of a layer in the network that corresponds to the presence of specific features or patterns in the input data.
 Each layer in a CNN consists of multiple filters or kernels, and the application of these filters to the input data results in the creation of feature maps.
 ![image](https://github.com/austincym/Project/assets/143730219/3155bf7a-6464-4de4-ac30-6967b92d5076)[Feature map](https://colab.research.google.com/drive/11IJ27NHDdtqZASIkYMjCRH-39-Peaz3F?usp=sharing#scrollTo=mDMIqD-twIVd)

+The feature maps capture high-level and low-level features present in the input data.
+In early layers, feature maps may represent simple features like edges, corners, and textures.
+As the network goes deeper, the feature maps tend to capture more complex and abstract features, eventually leading to the recognition of objects or patterns relevant to the task at hand.

+This visualization aids in debugging models, analyzing learned representations, and improving overall model performance.
 # Contact
 Email- acymerman2019@fau.edu